suchsoak/Strong-Password-Python/README.md

 # Strong Password With Python

-# The strong random password with python.
+The strong random password with python.

 When running the script, you will have the option to choose the letter count and even whether it will be a weak or strong password.

 So you don't forget your password, I put it in a txt file "password.txt".

-> This script will be updated over time, so I'll do it better.

 # Install